ifeelsam/GemHunter-AO/README.md

 - Players can choose the number of bombs they want on the grid.
 The more bombs chosen, the greater the potential reward.

 ### 🚀 **Game Progression and Win Mechanism**
-- Every tile opened increases the reward by a fixed amount (**0.002**).
+- Every tile opened increases the reward by a fixed amount (**0.025**).
 - Discovering diamonds helps players accumulate more winnings.
-- **Win Bonus**: If players successfully open all the tiles containing diamonds without hitting a bomb, their earnings are boosted by a **5x multiplier**.
+- **Win Bonus**: If players successfully open all the tiles containing diamonds without hitting a bomb, their earnings are directly boosted by a **10x multiplier**.
 Players can choose to cash out anytime to secure their winnings.

 ### 🔄 **Game Continuation Feature**
 - Players can leave the game and return later to continue from where they left off, with all previous game data preserved.